VA Loans - Small Business Loans for Veterans

 The SBA provides three types of VA loans.
 First, there is the SBA Express Loan Initiative for veterans.
 This program is also open to non-veterans, but the SBA has a Veteran's Advantage program that waives all upfront loan guaranty fees for veterans who qualify for this loan.
 Veterans can borrow up to $350,000.

-Second, the SBA's 7(a) loan program provides up to $5 million in funding, again for both veterans and non- veterans.
-However, the Veteran's Advantage program applies to this loan as well, providing upfront guaranty fees of zero for loans of $125,000 or less, and a 50 percent reduction of guaranty fees for vets that borrow amounts greater than $125,000.
-The SBA also provides counseling and training to go along with its loans and the programs have been very successful.
+Second, the SBA's 7(a) loan program provides up to $5 million in funding, again for both veterans and non-veterans.
+However, the Veteran's Advantage program applies to this loan as well, providing upfront guaranty fees of zero for loans of $125,000 or less, and a 50-percent reduction of guaranty fees for vets that borrow amounts greater than $125,000.
+The SBA also provides counseling and training to go along with its loans to give borrowers support in their business ventures.

 The third type of business loan is the MREIDL or Military Reservist Economic Injury Disaster Loan.
 This loan provides working capital to businesses that could have met their obligations and continued to meet their obligations had their principal owner not been called up for military service.